-Here are the 12 states where there seems to be consensus that online horse race betting is probhibited:
+Here are the nine states where there seems to be consensus that online horse race betting is prohibited:

 States Where Horse Racing Betting Online is Not Allowed

-Now here are the states where it appears that internet horse race betting is legal and where icensed sites based in the United States can accept players.
-This is not based on any legal opinion, it’s based on major sites accepting players from the following states:
+Now here are the states where it appears that internet horse race betting is legal and where licensed sites, (based in the United States), are currently accepting players.
+This is not based on any legal opinion, it’s based on major sites (BetAmerica and TwinSpires), accepting players from the following states:

-Alabama, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennesse, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+Alabama, Arizona (only some online sites), Arkansas, California, Colorado, Connecticut, Delaware, Florida, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.